 The Strategic Assessment assessed the impact of the future development proposed under the following state land use planning documents on 'matter of national environmental significance' (MNES) listed under the Environment Protection and Biodiversity Conservation Act:

-- The Western Australian Planning Commission's (WAPC) forthcoming sub regional structure plans for the southern metropolitan and Peel, north-west and north-east, and a central consolidation plan; and
+- The Western Australian Planning Commission's (WAPC) forthcoming sub regional structure plans for the southern metropolitan and Peel, north-west and north-east, and a central consolidation plan

 - A revised State Planning Policy - Basic Raw Materials.